nevermined-io/docs-legacy/docs/architecture/specs/nft/README.md

 * [Decentralized Identifiers (DID)](../did/README.md) - To identify items across on-chain and off-chain networks
 * [Access Control](../access/README.md) - To control who can do what and under what conditions
-* [Provenance](../provenance/README.md) - To track control of all the actions associated with every registered asset
+* [Provenance](../provenance/README.md) - To track all the actions associated with every registered asset
 * [Tokenized Payment Gateway](../access/README.md#lock-payment-condition) - To allow direct payment
 * [Integrity](../did/README.md#integrity) - To provide proof that everything is correct
 * [Identity Management](../id_management/README.md) - To allow to define fine access control policies

-On top of all of that, this Specification augment Nevermined with the support of Non Fungible Tokens (NFTs).
+On top of all of that, this Specification augments Nevermined with the support of Non Fungible Tokens (NFTs).
 The main intention of this is to allow the tokenization, transfer, mint and burn of any existing asset published in a Nevermined ecosystem.

 In Nevermined, any registered asset is a DID registered via the `DIDRegistry` Smart Contract.
-This contract provides a generic way to make represent the creation of a digital asset in a Nevermined ecosystem.
-This digital asset can be the representation of anything in the real world, a data set in a big data lake, a vaccine shipment in a supply chain process, an artwork in a virtual gallery or anything else.
+This contract provides a generic way to represent the creation of a digital asset in a Nevermined ecosystem.
+This digital asset can be the representation of anything in the real world, a data set in a big data lake, a vaccine shipment in a supply chain process, an artwork in a virtual (or physical) gallery or anything else.
 The `DIDRegistry` tracks that registration in an immutable way, associating this digital asset with the creator of that representation in a Nevermined ecosystem.

 This Specification assocites directly the standard NFT capabilities to any existing asset registered via the `DIDRegistry`.
 It allows without friction the possibility of tokenize via NFTs any existing DID.